 - Bar Acuda– Ordered most of the pupus (appetizers) on this menu.
 The tapas are priced on the higher end, but you won’t be disappointed.

 - Kauai Juice Company – a local favorite.
-Try this!
+So good!

 - The Dolphin Restaurant- fresh fish and a great ambiance.